 Getting here is easy – if you are prepared

 Flørli is only accessible by ferry, with your own boat or by hiking across the mountains.
-There are two ferries, four daily calls.
+Most days there are four daily calls in each direction of the fjord.
 You can bring your car on the ferry or leave it on the quay in Lauvvik, Forsand, Songesand or Lysebotn.
 If you bring your car, you can park it on the quay in Flørli, but there’s no parking at the accommodation itself.
-Groups can charter a boat, see under Events.
+Groups can charter a boat, see under Groups.
 Read about how to visit Preikestolen and Kjerag from Flørli.

 Kolumbus ferry leaving Flørli